 Required.
 The parties (see the Party type) who must consent to the creation of an instance of this contract.
 You won't be able to create an instance of this contract until all of these parties have authorized it.

 observers observer keyword

 Optional.
-Parties that aren't signatories but who you still want to be able to see this conan agreement agreement keyword a precondition ensure keyword a contract key keyword
+Parties that aren't signatories but who you still want to be able to see this contract.

+an agreement agreement keyword

 Optional.
 Text that describes the agreement that this contract represents.